User Experience Design for 7 Essential User Abilities

 Accessibility

-Accessibility means making the digital or physical product easy to access for people with different levels of abilities to interact with it.
+Accessibility means making a digital or physical product easy for people with different abilities to interact with it.
 It also means taking a set of practical steps and techniques that eliminate possible pitfalls and difficulties that can arise in the interaction process for some categories of users.

 In particular, the aspect of accessibility may be considered with the following potential problems users may have:

-- Motor issues: difficulties or inability to use hands properly, for example, paralysis, tremors, low muscle control, etc.
+- Motor issues: difficulties or inability to use hands properly, such as paralysis, tremors, or low muscle control.

 - Auditory issues: deafness, low hearing, etc.